MateuszPeczek/UnitTest/README.md

 Simple ASPNET app with CRUD.
-Main purpose of this app is to learn how to write unit test in XUnit and FakeItEasy.
+Main purpose of this app is to learn how to write unit test using XUnit and FakeItEasy.